About the european network of outdoor sports

 Eduard Ingles Yuba (National institute of physical education of Catalonia – Spain)

-Cécilia Doteggour (French Federation Of Horse Riding – France)
+Cécilia Doteggour (French Federation of Horse Riding – France)

-Petar Ianokov (National Sports Academy – Bulgaria)
+Petar Iankov (National Sports Academy – Bulgaria)

 Francis Gaillard (National outdoor sports ressource center – Sports Ministry – France)